sebiflorinp/CProject1/README.md

 </div>

 ## Statement
- #### Create an application that allows the us to record and manage simple financial data, such as transactions, income, and expenses.
+ #### Create an application that allows the user to record and manage simple financial data, such as transactions, income, and expenses.

 *  #### User Interface: Implement a simple user interface that enables adding and viewing transactions.
 You can use input and output functions to interact with the user.
 This can be a command-line  program or a graphical user interface (recommended).
 *  #### Data Structures for Transactions: Define data structures to store information about transactions,  such as date, description, amount, and type (income or expense).